nayaktulu3/nayaktulu3/README.md

-- 👋 Hi, I’m @nayaktulu3
--
 - Welcome to my GitHub portfolio!
-My name is Tulu Nayak, and I'm a passionate Data Analyst with a Bachelor's degree in Commerce.
-I'm excited to share my projects, contributions, and skills in the field of data analysis with you.
+My name is Tulu Nayak, and I'm a passionate Business Analyst with degree in Master of Business Administration.
+I'm excited to share my projects, contributions, and skills in the field of data/business analytics with you.
 This README will provide an overview of what you can find in my GitHub repository.

 ## About Me
 - **Name**: Tulu Nayak